-Nathan Gibson is a PhD Candidate in the Politics Department at Princeton University and is affiliated with the Center for the Study of Democratic Politics in the Woodrow Wilson School of Public and International Affairs.
-Nathan’s research interests include the presidency, bureaucracy and Congress.
-His dissertation research is dedicated to better understanding how the president manages the executive branch, with a focus on centralization and the tradeoffs presidents face.
-In addition, Nathan has coauthored an article and book chapter with Brandice Canes-Wrone on legislative responsiveness to individual donors as well as a forthcoming book chapter on separation of powers models with Charles Cameron.
+Nathan is a PhD Candidate in the Department of Politics and is affiliated with the Center for the Study of Democratic Politics in the Princeton School of Public and International Affairs.
+Nathan’s research focuses on American political institutions, particularly the presidency, bureaucracy and Congress.
+His dissertation examines how the president manages the executive branch, with a focus on centralization, politicization and the tradeoffs presidents face when implementing these strategies.

-Before coming to Princeton, Nathan graduated from Vanderbilt University in 2015 with a BA in Public Policy Studies and a minor in Mathematics.
+Before coming to Princeton, Nathan graduated from Vanderbilt University in 2015 with a B.A. in Public Policy and a minor in Mathematics.